mariusspielberger/apache-cordova/README.md

 # Mobile development (Apache Cordova)

+## Apache Cordova overview

+Apache Cordova is an open-source mobile development framework.
+It allows you to use standard web technologies - HTML5, CSS3, and JavaScript for cross-platform development.
+Applications execute within wrappers targeted to each platform, and rely on standards-compliant API bindings to access each device's capabilities such as sensors, data, network status, etc.

+Use Apache Cordova if you are:
+* a mobile developer and want to extend an application across more than one platform, without having to re-implement it with each platform's language and tool set.
+* a web developer and want to deploy a web app that's packaged for distribution in various app store portals.
+* a mobile developer interested in mixing native application components with a WebView (special browser window) that can access device-level APIs, or if you want to develop a plugin interface between native and WebView components.

+For more information visit the Apache Cordova [overview page](https://cordova.apache.org/docs/en/latest/guide/overview/index.html#installing-cordova).

 ## Installing node.js

 Download and install node.js with the installer provided at [https://nodejs.org/en/download/](https://nodejs.org/en/download/) for the operating system you're currently using.
 Unfortunately, if you're a windows user, you have to restart your computer.